-New York State’s Department of Labor chimed in last week with a clarification on the interplay between New York’s Paid Sick Leave Law and employees who experience side effects from COVID-19 vaccination.
+New York State’s Department of Labor chimed in recently with a clarification on the interplay between New York’s Paid Sick Leave Law and employees who experience side effects from COVID-19 vaccination.
 With these updates in mind, below are answers to five commonly asked questions about COVID-19 vaccination policies.

 1. Can an employer still require employees to get vaccinated?

 The answer is still yes.
 According to the EEOC, federal laws “do not prevent an employer from requiring all employees physically entering the workplace to be vaccinated for COVID-19, subject to the reasonable accommodation provisions of Title VII and the ADA . . . .”
 In other words, a mandatory vaccination policy, among other things, should provide an avenue for employees to seek an exemption based on a disability or a sincerely held religious belief.
 The updated guidance offers a more detailed recitation of the analysis that an employer should utilize in evaluating reasonable accommodation requests under the ADA and Title VII.

 2. Can an employer offer an incentive to an employee to get vaccinated?

 Yes . . . but with some limits if the employer or its agent administers the vaccination.
 The answer to this question had been somewhat murky after the EEOC withdrew proposed rules regarding the incentives employers can provide their employees as part of a wellness program without violating the ADA or GINA.
 The updated guidance provides some much-needed clarity.